chrislorton/kitfont/README.md

 You can also create unique goalkeeper styles by adding styles under the '.GK' class.

+The layer structure of a kit is as follows:

 **kit-base**
 Set the default base colour of the kit